SWIFTSIM/swiftsimio/docs/source/visualisation/power_spectra.rst

 a number of more non-standard power spectra.

-These tools are available as part of the :mod:`swiftsimio.visualisation.power_spectrum` package.
+These tools are available as part of the :mod:`swiftsimio.visualisation.power_spectrum` module.
 Making a power spectrum consists of two major steps: depositing the particles on grid(s), and then binning their fourier transform to get the one-dimensional power.

-Depositing on a Grid
+Depositing on a grid
 --------------------

-Depositing your particles on a grid is performed using :meth:`swiftsimio.visualisation.power_spectrum.render_to_deposit`.
+Depositing your particles on a grid is performed using :func:`swiftsimio.visualisation.power_spectrum.render_to_deposit`.
 This function performs a nearest-grid-point (NGP) of all particles in the provided particle dataset.
 For example: